stenod/TriviaApi_FlaskProject/frontend/README.md

 # Full Stack Trivia API  Frontend

+Project Title

+Description of project and motivation
+Screenshots (if applicable), with captions
+Code Style if you are following particular style guides

+## Introduction

+This project is a virtual bookshelf for Udacity students.
+Students are able to add their books to the bookshelf, give them a rating, update the rating and search through their book lists.
+As a part of the Fullstack Nanodegree, it serves as a practice module for lessons from Course 2: API Development and Documentation.
+By completing this project, students learn and apply their skills structuring and implementing well formatted API endpoints that leverage knowledge of HTTP and API development best practices.

+All backend code follows PEP8 style guidelines.

 ## Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman or curl, update the endpoints in the frontend, and then the frontend should integrate smoothly.